Museum Artifact: Woman’s Hat, aka Fiskhat, c. 1920s

 [Sales floor of the Fisk Building at 225 N. Wabash]

 More than 100 years after its opening day on January 1, 1913, the building at 225 N. Wabash is still standing, though it is largely unrecognizable.
 It was occupied by the Oxford House Hotel from the 1950s to the 1990s, and was systematically stripped of most of its original ornamentation (the mid-century was as brutal on frilly architecture as it was on frilly hats).
-In the late 1990s, the building was renovated again and eventually converted to its present form as the Hotel Monaco—a fairly nondescript rectangle across the river from the Trump Tower.
+In the late 1990s, the building was renovated again and eventually converted to its present form, first as the Hotel Monaco in 2017, then the L7 Hotel in 2024.

 [Above: The D. B. Fisk Building in 1915, and its conversion to the Hotel Monaco in 2017.
-Below: A surviving “ghost sign” on the back of the Hotel Monaco, still visible from E. Wacker Pl.
+Below: A surviving “ghost sign” on the back of the Hotel Monaco / L7, still visible from E. Wacker Pl.
 The sign reads, “D. B. Fisk & Co.: MANUFACTURE & IMPORTERS OF WHOLESALE MILLINERY.”
 The script-style word “Fiskhat” is also still seen.]

 In the 1920s, when the fairly simple blue “Fiskhat” from our museum collection was likely made, D. B. Fisk & Co. was only a decade into its lease at 225 N. Wabash, and business was better than ever—not just for the company, but the whole industry.
 Dr. Harvey even penned his own article in the pages of Chicago Commerce magazine in 1920, titled, “Why Chicago Is the Largest Millinery Jobbing City in the World.”